yasoob/personal_blog/content/posts/raspberry-pi-eduroam-wifi.md

 categories: ["sysadmin", "raspberry-pi"]
 ---

-Hi people!
-I was working with Raspberry Pi lately and was trying to connect it to eduroam.
+Hi people! :wave: I was working with Raspberry Pi lately and was trying to connect it to eduroam.
 If you are not familiar with eduroam, it is a service used by most universities to provide Wifi on their campuses.
 It uses Enterprise WPA and Raspberry Pi does not connect to it automatically out of the box.

 I actually found these instructions on a different website but that website is down now.
 I am putting these instructions here for all of you who might be stuck in the same situation.